 Creating art has always been a refuge for me: part mental and emotional purge and part mindlessness.

 I have long been drawn to nature, and light, and more recently, to a search for peace.
-Two years ago, I made huge changes in my non-art life which began to bleed into my artwork.
+A few years ago, I made huge changes in my non-art life which began to bleed into my artwork.
 All aspects of my life were finally aligning and becoming a cohesive whole.

 Intrinsia focuses on the spaces in between, and the magic of making something out of nothing.
 From this, the cairn series evolved.
 Now more than ever, each piece of artwork I create is a meditation.

 In 2009, she began creating artwork again, which she fully credits with keeping her almost sane.
 She started with drawings.
 Within a year, she realized she needed to be back in the art scene, and hasn't looked back.
 She began painting, then mixed media work and, more recently, a return to her printmaking roots.
-She makes art every single day.
+She continues to dabble in different media.